• Skip to main content

 4.34 from 3 ratings

-Rich and creamy vegan chocolate mousse made with a secret ingredient...aquafaba!
+Melt-in-your-mouth whipped aquafaba chocolate mousse you'll want to make over and over again!
 There’s NO coconut, NO avocado, NO tofu, NO eggs, and definitely NO dairy in this four-ingredient decadent treat that will impress everyone you serve it to.
 And the best part about this recipe?
-NO ONE will know this aquafaba chocolate mousse is made with chickpea water!
+NO ONE will know this vegan chocolate mousse is made with chickpea water!
 (Unless you tell them!)

 Prep Time:15 minutes minutes